KyrylR/iden3-voting/README.md

 ## Overview

-This project comprises four main components:
+This project comprises three main components:

 1. **Circom Schemes**: Utilized for specific cryptographic needs.
 2. **Smart Contracts in Solidity**: Deployed for handling blockchain-based operations.
-3. **Backend in Rust**: Provides robust and efficient server-side functionality.
-4. **Frontend using Vue 3**: Ensures a responsive and interactive user interface.
+3. **Frontend using Vue 3**: Ensures a responsive and interactive user interface.

 Together, these components form a unique system known as the **Decentralized Anonymous Voting**.